mmore500/conduit/README.md

 * move utility to Empirical
 * write tests
-* collect data from benchmarks
-* add benchmarks to CI build
-* add opt, fulldebug, and cranky tests to build
 * write description and link blog posts
 * move TODOs to GH tracker
 * make a 0.1.0 release and add Zenodo badgev
 * add how to cite info to README
-* switch to branch-based workflow
 * re-organize header files in includes: one header file in each subdirectory that grabs the rest?
   * like `include/concurrent/concurrent.h` would have includes for all the other header files in that directory in it
 * make the read position and the write position internal to duct